duhajarrar/distributed_database_citus_yugabyte/README.md

 ## Data analysis
-### The R Codes under the "Data Analysis" folder above are attached as part of the data analysis.
+### The R Codes under the [Data Analysis](./Data%20Analysis) folder above are attached as part of the data analysis.

 ## Collected data
-### Collected data used in this experiment is also added in the folder "Experiment Data" above.
+### Collected data used in this experiment is also added in the folder [Experiment Data](./Experiment%20Data).

 ## Evaluation & Workload
-- The workload SQL file used is attached under the following path `\Evaluation Workloads\read50_write50.sql`
+- The workload SQL file is located at [Evaluation Workloads/read50_write50.sql](./Evaluation%20Workloads/read50_write50.sql).
 - The `pgbench` used with 20 concurrent clients with the following list of transactions per client: 100, 200, 300, 400, 500.